stlehmann/pyads/README.md

 [![Downloads](https://pepy.tech/badge/pyads/week)](https://pepy.tech/project/pyads)

 This is a python wrapper for TwinCATs ADS library.
-It provides python functions for communicating with TwinCAT devices. *pyads* uses the C API provided by *TcAdsDll.dll* on Windows *adslib.so* on Linux.
+It provides python functions for communicating with TwinCAT devices. *pyads* uses the C API provided by *TcAdsDll.dll* or *libads.dll* on Windows *adslib.so* on Linux.
+*TcAdsDll.dll* is freely distributed in binary form for Windows as a part of [Beckhoff TC1000](https://www.beckhoff.com/en-en/products/automation/twincat/tc1xxx-twincat-3-base/tc1000.html) which installs a driver and an ADS router daemon.
+*libads.dll* / *adslib.so* are build from MIT-licensed [Beckhoff ADS library](https://github.com/Beckhoff/ADS)
+and are self-contained, meaning that they do not require any demon or driver.

 The documentation for the ADS API is available on [infosys.beckhoff.com](http://infosys.beckhoff.com/english.php?content=../content/1033/tcadsdll2/html/tcadsdll_api_overview.htm&id=20557).

 Documentation: http://pyads.readthedocs.io/en/latest/index.html